QryptInc/qrypt-security-quickstarts-cpp/README.md

 ![Codespaces Setup](docs/res/codespace_setup_small.gif)

 ### 2. Execute validation tests
-We've taken the Qrypt SDK and built it into a CLI with some basic functionality.
-Run `./qrypt test` to validate:
+We've taken the Qrypt SDK and integrated it into a CLI with some basic functionality.
+After the envrionment loads it will automatically build the CLI.
+Wait until you see `[100%] Built target qrypt`, indicating that the CLI build is complete, and then run `./qrypt test` to validate:
 - Qrypt can be used to securely generate an AES key
 - Qrypt can be used to securely generate a 1KB one-time-pad
 - Qrypt can be used to securely generate a 1MB one-time-pad